How to Improve Water Heater Safety at Home

 One effective solution to mitigate the risk of such fires is to invest in a gas water heater equipped with the Flammable Vapor Ignition Resistant (FVIR) system.
 This system is specifically designed to prevent the combustion of vapors outside the combustion chamber.
 By incorporating FVIR technology into the water heater, the potential for ignition and subsequent fire caused by flammable vapors is significantly reduced.

-The risk of explosion
+The Risk of Explosion

 A water heater explosion happens for two reasons: the device is too old, and its bottom is not sealed, so it doesn’t maintain heat and gasses inside, or it simply has pressure problems which produce an explosion when the device cannot hold the pressure inside anymore.